Indicators

 In this example, save 20 data points.

-window = {} window['time'] = RollingWindow[DateTime](20) window['expectedshortfall'] = RollingWindow[float](20) window['valueatrisk'] = RollingWindow[float](20)
+# Create a window dictionary to store RollingWindow objects. window = {} # Store the RollingWindow objects, index by key is the property of the indicator. window['time'] = RollingWindow[DateTime](20) window['expectedshortfall'] = RollingWindow[float](20) window['valueatrisk'] = RollingWindow[float](20)

-into the RollingWindow
+values into the respective RollingWindow